 A single NQueens instance contains a list of all Queen instances.
-It is the Solution implementation which will be supplied to, solved by, and retrieved from the Solver.
+It is the solution implementation which is supplied to, solved by, and retrieved from the Solver.

 Notice that in the four queens example, NQueens's getN() method will always return four.